triggr/social-media-post-manager/instructions.md

 Push your project to GitHub and provide a deployed link to GitHub Pages.
 Share notes on your approach, decisions, and areas you’d expand with more time.

 Good luck, and enjoy the challenge!
+Please reach out if you get stuck on anything.
+Nothing in here is intended to trick you or cause issues with running/building the project.
+It is hopefully set up and configured in a way that allows you to hit the ground running and start making immediate progress.